zeroxoneafour/polonium/docs/usage.md

 journalctl --user --no-pager -e | grep -i "polonium"
 ```

-Logs are required for bug reports if the bug has to do with tiling.
+Logs are required for bug reports.
+Bugs without them will be marked as log needed and will not be looked into until a log is provided.